-I regularly present programs for tweens (ages 7-11) in the library.
-Select programs are described below.
+I regularly present programs for our school age and tween patrons (ages 7-11).
+Some of my favorite programs are described below.

 Minecraft and 3D Printing Programs

-I also run quarterly Minecraft and 3D Printing Programs for tweens ages 8-11.
-During these programs, attendees use library-owned Minecraft accounts to create a project that will be printed using the library’s 3D Printer at a later date.
+During Minecraft and 3D Printing Programs programs, attendees use library-owned Minecraft accounts to create a project that was printed for free using the library’s 3D Printer at a later date.

-I co-run four-week Reader’s Theater sessions for tweens throughout the school year.
-During these sessions, approximately 15 tweens practice working together as an ensemble and prepare for a parent performance.
-I have adapted a variety of scripts for this program.
+Fifteen tweens attend four-week Reader’s Theater sessions throughout the school year.
+During these sessions, attendees practice working together as an ensemble and prepare for a parent performance.
+I have adapted a variety of picture books into scripts for this program.

 In 2018, I expanded our passive program offerings for school age children.
 Each month from May-December, I created a different passive program for this age group.

 Passive programs I created include: